Keatz, a European ‘cloud kitchen’ startup, raises further €12M

 “It is much easier for us to iteratively automate our kitchens compared to drone-delivery, which is a fairly binary technological transition,” he explains.
 “Our existing cloud kitchens today are already much more automated than traditional kitchens, from WiFi-connected convection ovens to a software supported food assembly process.
 At the end of the day high quality food preparation is an on-demand manufacturing problem: a customer orders a Burrito on UberEats and expects a warm meal 20 minutes later.
 This is quite a technological challenge we are trying to solve”.

-To that end, Keatz’s cloud kitchens can be thought of as akin to a “factory” operator.
+To that end, Keatz’s cloud kitchens can be thought of as akin to a “factory operator”.
 Rather than developing autonomous kitchen hardware of its own, Gebhardt says the company is partnering with kitchen equipment and automation companies in a similar way to BMW partnering with companies to build its car manufacturing plants.

 “Despite our ambition to automate the kitchen, we are also very keen on being a great employer,” he adds, citing above market pay and comprehensive training opportunities.
 Today, Keatz employs around 200 people across its 10 kitchens in Europe.